symmetry-mag/style-guide/docs/writing-about-people-with-dignity.md

 ## Representation

-Representation, or “how we balance population, proportion and perception.”
-Yin writes: “Instead of returning to the same stories, casting the same characters, recreating the same associations, tell a different story.
+Representation, or “how we balance population, proportion and perception”&mdash;Yin writes: “Instead of returning to the same stories, casting the same characters, recreating the same associations, tell a different story.
 One way is by putting a spotlight on subgroups that experience erasure within communities already marginalized.
 The most visible are not representative of the community.”

 ## Final thought

 As a final thought, Yin advises making sure the audience you picture when you write is a diverse one.
 Your audience includes all of the people described in this guide.
-To paraphrase Yin: Write *to* them, not just *about* them.
+To paraphrase Yin: Write *to* all members of this diverse audience, not just *about* them.